Goodka7/MultiCloud-AI/README.md

 VITE_API_BASE_URL=http://<your_url_kubernetes_api>:5000/api
 ```

-### After that I created an ECR Repository for the frontend
+### After that I created an ECR Repository for the front-end
 <img src="https://github.com/user-attachments/assets/a3fa488d-6120-4c88-8317-b385d6c107c6" width="800" />

 ```
 I named the repository and left all other options as default > Clicked create.
 ```

-### I followed the steps for ECR onboarding like I did for the backend
+### I followed the steps for ECR onboarding like I did for the back-end
 <img src="https://github.com/user-attachments/assets/40ff1f55-ea25-40f6-9171-89f1b316c375" width="800" />

-### I created a Kubernetes deployment file for the Frontend:
+### I created a Kubernetes deployment file for the front-end:

 ```
 nano cloudmart-frontend.yaml